 Young parakeets should be socialized frequently, especially if they are going to be raised as pets.
 Most breeds of birds enjoy a large level of socialization among their own kind, and parakeets are no exception.
 It is beneficial to their mental health to have other birds to socialize with.

-Parakeets are considered adults when they have reached a year in age, as this means they are ready to breed.
+Parakeets are considered adults when they have reached a year of age, as this means they are ready to breed.
 They should be fully grown and a few inches in length, covered in brightly colored feathers and patterns.

 Even adult parakeets need frequent socialization, especially among their own kind.
 This can be difficult to accomplish if you own a parakeet as a pet, and it may be why wild parakeets thrive despite the presence of predators.